‘The doctors are out to get Mrs Snook!’

 - Patricia Blundell of East Fremantle, ‘The West Australian’, May 26, 1990.

-In late 1983, aged seventy, Dorothy Snook moved with her daughter Barbara to Peppertree House on a 24-acre property in an area known as Doctor’s Hill in Northam, the town where she had been born, and close by to where she spent her childhood on her family’s farm in Koorda.
+In late 1983, aged seventy, Dorothy (known publicly as Dorothea) Snook moved with her daughter Barbara to Peppertree House on a 24-acre property in an area known as Doctor’s Hill in Northam, the town where she had been born, and close by to where she spent her childhood on her family’s farm in Koorda.

 Mrs Snook was very proud of her newly-expanded Radiant Health Centre and considered it a unique facility in Australia.
-Just as Benedict Lust regarded Yungborn as his life’s achievement with the establishment of her Northam naturopathy operations, Dorothy Snook declared that “at last, after forty years of earnest endeavour, I have now achieved my purpose for living”.
-She shared her sense of achievement in an (undated) application for a BHP award for excellence.
+Just as Naturopathy’s founding father, Dr Benedict Lust, regarded his Yungborn retreat in New Jersey as his life’s achievement with the establishment of her Northam naturopathy operations, Dorothy Snook declared that “at last, after forty years of earnest endeavour, I have now achieved my purpose for living”.

 The guest facilities (pictured above) are described in her Radiant Health Centre brochure as: “All rooms are private and each set of two share a toilet and bath.
 All guest rooms open onto the private swimming pool and patio where patients may relax and soak up the healing rays of the sun.
 Each room has a three-foot bed, television set, built in robes, lounge chairs and all the comforts of home.”